Charlesetc/buckle-up/readme.md

 # Buckle up!

 This is an example repository for getting started with reason and bucklescript.
 It compiles reason to js with modules and then uses r.js to be able to work in-browser.
+I think you also need refmt installed - see [reason](https://github.com/facebook/reason).

 To get started: